-Many families in Western Oregon want a Catholic education for their children, but they can’t afford it.
+Many families in Western Oregon want a Catholic school education for their children, but they can’t afford it.
 Tuition is increasing faster than family income across our state.
-This affects families in our own parishes and neighborhoods, as well as other families who aren’t Catholic but want their children to have the opportunities that a Catholic education provides.
+This affects families in our own parishes and neighborhoods, as well as other families who aren’t Catholic but who want to avail their children of the opportunities and values that a Catholic school education provides.

-There is no shortage of families in Western Oregon who want a Catholic education for their children.
+There is no shortage of families in Western Oregon who want a Catholic school education for their children.
 There is a shortage of families who can afford it.
 For the 2022-23 school year…

 Total demonstrated need as indicated by FACTS Grant and Aid Assessment